UK law on the design and supply of products

 Supply of Machinery (Safety) Regulations

-• have a technical file compiled, and made available to the authorities when required, showing how the EHSRs are met
+• have a technical file compiled, and made available to the authorities when required, showing how EHSRs are met

-• have appropriate conformity marking
+• have appropriate conformity assessment marking

-• Are supplied with comprehensive instructions in English (or assembly instructions in the case of partly completed machinery)
+• are supplied with comprehensive instructions in English (or assembly instructions in the case of partly completed machinery)

 • are accompanied by a Declaration of Conformity (or, in the case of partly completed machinery, a Declaration of Incorporation)